avarnajain/news-by-mood/README.md

 ![](./gifs/toolbar.gif)

 ### Popovers
-Made using the Popover component from the reactstrap module Meanings of Tones as described by the IBM API
+Made with the reactstrap module.
+Meanings of tones as described by the IBM Watson Tone Analyzer.

 ![](./gifs/popovers.gif)